wp-plugins/shopp-minimum-order-amount/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to set a minimum order amount in the Shopp e-commerce checkout process.
+This plugin lets you set a minimum order amount in the Shopp e-commerce checkout process.

 == Description ==